 The top half of the balance sheet starts with the business’s assets.
 These are divided into fixed assets, like large items of equipment such as computers and furniture, and current assets.

-The balance sheet then shows the business’s liabilities, which divide into current liabilities, money due within a year like tax bills and money owed to staff, and long-term liabilities, which are due in more than a year, like a mortgage or bank loan.
+The balance sheet then shows the business’s liabilities, which divide into current liabilities, money due within a year like tax bills and money owed to staff, and long-term liabilities, which are due in more than a year, like a mortgage or a bank loan.

 If the business were to sell all its assets off and pay all its debts, anything left over would be available for the business’s owner(s) to draw out.